telerik/blazor-docs/components/grid/state.md

 * Load and apply state that was previously saved in a database or in `localStorage`.

 The generic event argument is of type `GridStateEventArgs<TItem>`.
 It has one important property and that is `GridState`.
 See [Information in the Grid State](#information-in-the-grid-state) for details about its members.

+> If you change the column order or number of columns in the application code, this can break state restore.
+In such cases, either ignore the stored column state, or implement custom logic to restore only the columns that still exist in the Grid.
+>
+> To set the initial visibility of columns, better use the `Visible` parameter, rather than conditional markup.
+The `Visible` parameter values will be present in the Grid state and the columns collection count will remain the same.
+This makes it easier to reconcile changes.

 The example below shows how to apply initial sorting, filtering and grouping.